90210 (TV series): Critical response

 Most reviews of the pilot were average.
-Metacritic gave the episode a Metascore—a weighted average based on the impressions of a select 12 critical reviews—of 46, signifying mixed or average reviews.
+Metacritic gave the episode a score—a weighted average based on the impressions of a select 12 critical reviews—of 46, indicating "mixed or average reviews".
 Matthew Gilbert of The Boston Globe felt that like the original, 90210 was "pretty good".
 Gilbert said that the episode "seemed to take forever to set up some remarkably bland plotlines", which he found had been executed with more finesse by other teen soaps.
 The reviewer criticized the writers for "unimaginative material", and commented on the risqué oral sex scene.
 Gilbert claimed that the characters lacked depth and distinction throughout the pilot, especially Naomi, whom he compared negatively to Gossip Girl's Blair Waldorf.
 By contrast, Tom Gliatto of People magazine gave Naomi Clark a favorable review, but stated that he felt the cast as a whole had yet to gel.
 When compared to the original series, Rob Owen of the Pittsburgh Post-Gazette felt that the spin-off covered the same themes—family, friends, teen melodrama, relationships—but with more humor.
 Owen praised the compelling characters and the acting, and found the dialogue to be more painful than clever.

 As the show continued its first season, the response became considerably more positive, and by the second season critical response was favorable.
 Entertainment Weekly gave the second season an A−, stating that "all it took was a little sunshine to give this show some heat", and that the "new, trashier take is working" after what they considered a "drippy" first season.
 LaDale Anderson of Canyon News commented on the change between the first two seasons, saying that "the transformation of the characters and storylines in season two has been fantastic", and "sometimes a show needs a makeover and with the right pieces in place a not so good show can become something sensational."
 The reviewer opined that "what has worked so well [...] is that the characters are not one-dimensional.
 With most shows characters seamlessly continue to embody characteristics that solely define them, but not here."
 Anderson also praised the writing, saying it was "intricate and intertwines itself without forcing the storylines to connect; they mesh naturally."